prathimacode-hub/Dev-Mint/README.md

 ## 📌 Repository

-Dev Mint has a exclusive collection of layouts, animations, effects, code snippets, extensions, projects, resources etc. to fulfill and satiate your developer needs.
+Dev Mint has an exclusive collection of layouts, animations, effects, code snippets, extensions, projects, resources etc. to fulfill and satiate your developer needs.

 ## 🙌 Join Here